MALAKU E. BAYEN (1900-1940)

 WILLIAM H. TYERS (1870-1924)

-The son of former slaves, Tyers was born in Virginia and moved to New York at the age of 12.
+The son of former enslaved people, Tyers was born in Virginia and moved to New York at the age of 12.
 At a young age, he showed a talent for composition and arranging and went on to work for several publishing companies and musical groups.
-He was a founder of the Clef Club and became the assistant conductor of band leader James Reese Europe.
+He was a founder of the Clef Club and became the assistant conductor to Clef Club band leader James Reese Europe.
 After the First World War, Tyers was called to overseas to conduct Europe’s band whose members included Willie “The Lion” Smith and Sidney Bechet.

 MADAM C.J.
 WALKER (1867-1919)